dextercd/twitch_reader/README.md

 # twitch_reader

-ASIO Program that can go into a twitch chat and read it's messages.
+C++ ASIO Program that can go into a twitch chat and read it's messages!
+It parses the messages and turns them into an easy irc interface.
 It includes code to change the irc::message type to a twitch::message, which gives easy control to query the display_name, bits count, subscription months count, and more!